Get

 Food & Diet Requirements 🦴

 You can feed your Russian-European Laika any quality, nutritionally balanced diet formulated for dogs.
 Puppies should eat puppy food until your vet okays them to transition to an adult diet.
-Depending on your dog’s preferences, you can feed either canned, fresh, or dry food.
+Depending on your dog’s preferences, you can feed them either canned, fresh, or dry food.

 If you have the time and energy to make home-cooked food for your dog, consult your veterinarian first.
-Commercial dog food is required to meet minimum nutrition requirements, and you must ensure the food you make has all the essential vitamins and minerals your pet needs to stay healthy.
+Commercial dog food is required to meet minimum nutrition requirements, and you must ensure that the food that you make has all the essential vitamins and minerals that your pet needs to stay healthy.

 Your dog’s daily calorie requirements will vary based on several factors, including their activity level, weight, and age.
-Your vet can help you calculate how much your dog should eat daily, and you should monitor your dog’s weight to ensure they aren’t gaining too much.
+Your vet can help you calculate how much your dog should eat daily, and you should monitor your dog’s weight to ensure that they aren’t gaining too much.

 Russian European Laika dog